pekare/hetzner-proxmox-pfsense/README.md

 - Go to https://${external_ip} and System -> Advanced -> Networking
 check 'Disable hardware checksum offload'.
 (Not sure why, but that hindered me from connecting to webui/ssh on hypervisor.)

-## step 6: setup port forwardring or vpn to your liking..
+## step 7: setup port forwardring or vpn to your liking..
+Profit